scrabbletank/farhome-rules/rulesdoc.md

 - **AP Cost:** 8/7
 - **Weapon:** Ranged weapon without _Loading_
 - **Range:** any
-- **Level Required:** 6/15
+- **Level Required:** 10/18

 Choose a point within range of your bow, targeting all creatures on or adjacent to that tile.
 Make a ranged attack against the targets, adding 1 bad die to your roll.
 On hit they take 1 wound die in damage.
+Cannot be used in constrained areas.

 ***Enhanced:*** You no longer add a bad die to your roll, deals 1 wound instead of 1 wound die.